Steve973/pychub/docs/USER_GUIDE.md

     `chubproject.toml` file.
   - Can be specified along with `--chubproject` to preserve changes if you include additional CLI options and arguments.
+  - Can be specified along with `--table` to write the build config to a customized table name in the `chubproject` file.
+  - Formats:
+    - Specify the option with a path:
+      `--chubproject-save /path/to/chubproject.toml`
+- `--chub-name`:
+  - Optional.
+  - Overrides the name portion of the `.chub` file.
+E.g., "mypackage" in `mypackage-1.0.0.chub`.
+- `--chub-version`:
+  - Optional.
+  - Overrides the version portion of the `.chub` file.
+E.g., "1.0.0" in `mypackage-1.0.0.chub`.
+- `--entrypoint`:
 - `--entrypoint`:
   - Optional.
   - The value is a single string, and quoted if it contains spaces.